-The Network Authorization Fee was implemented in 2013 and replaced the Data Transmission Fee, which applied to fewer transactions.
+Discover implemented the Network Authorization Fee in 2013 to replace the Data Transmission Fee, which applied to fewer transactions.
 The Network Authorization fee is often charged in tandem with the Discover Data Usage Fee.
 However, some processors only list one or the other.
 As of 2018, Discover sets the fee at $0.0025.

 - What are assessment fees?